General Tips on Writing a Competitive Grant Proposal & Preparing a Budget

 I. General Tips on Writing a Competitive Grant Proposal

 A federal grant is an award of financial assistance from a federal agency to a recipient to carry out a public purpose of support authorized by Federal law.
 Grants are subject to statutory, regulatory, and policy-based requirements, depending on the particular program.
 Federal agencies, including EPA, have various grant programs that post competitive grant opportunities on http://www.grants.gov/.
 General information about an agency’s programs can be found in the Catalog of Federal Domestic Assistance at https://www.cfda.gov/.
-Specific information about particular funding opportunities is described in corresponding competitive announcements, which are prepared in accordance with an OMB prescribed format which will be included in 2 CFR Part 27 and are posted on http://www.grants.gov/.
+Specific information about particular funding opportunities is described in corresponding competitive announcements, which are prepared in accordance with an OMB prescribed format (located at 2 CFR 200 Appendix I) and posted on http://www.grants.gov/.

 Competitive announcements are generally divided into several sections consistent with the OMB prescribed format, and usually include the following: